Worshipful Company of International Bankers: History

 In 1999 the City of London Corporation extended the possibility of freedom of the City of London beyond UK, Commonwealth and European Union citizens.
 This led to the possibility of a company with "international" membership.
-The Guild of International Bankers was founded in July 2001 and in October 2002 it became a company without livery.
+The Guild of International Bankers was founded in July 2001; its first master was Sir Paul Newall.
+The guild provided a home for finance professionals with international backgrounds or affiliations.
+In October 2002 it became a company without livery.
 On 21 September 2004 its petition for livery status was granted by the Court of Aldermen.
-A Royal Charter was granted on 10 December 2007.
+It was granted a Royal Charter on 10 December 2007, formally establishing it as the Worshipful Company of International Bankers.

-The Company ranks 106th in the order of precedence for the City livery companies.
+The company ranks 106th in the order of precedence for the city livery companies.
 Its motto, A Natione ad Nationem, translates from Latin as "From Nation to Nation", reflecting its international character.
-The arms of the Company are blazoned: Per pale Sable and Gules a Dragon rampant Argent within an Orle of ten Bezants.
+The arms of the company are blazoned: Per pale Sable and Gules a Dragon rampant Argent within an Orle of ten Bezants.